TABLE OF CONTENTS

 Media (video, audio)

 As a best practice, you should not upload media (video or audio) files directly into myLesley.
 This causes issues with players and compatibility across devices.
-Additionally, these can be large files and contribute to the overall size of your course.
+Additionally, these videos will not be captioned, leading to issues with accessibility.
+Videos also tend to be large files and contribute to the overall size of your course.

 Media you created: